 Type 1 kids get access to CGM technologyFriday, 31 March 2017

-The Federal Government has announced its $54 million Continuous Glucose Monitoring (CGM) subsidy initiative as a life-changer for thousands of Australian children, young people and families living with type 1 diabetes.
+The Federal Government has announced its $54 million Continuous Glucose Monitoring (CGM) technology for type 1 children and young people.
+The subsidy initiative will be a life-changer for thousands of Australian families living with type 1 diabetes.

 The CGM subsidy initiative is a significant investment in type 1 diabetes technology and will benefit around 4,000 Australian families with a child or young person living with type 1 diabetes.